yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >
 {: .hands_on}

-TAPscan provides the user with three different output files.
+TAPScan provides the user with three different output files.
 Each output file is tab-separated.

 - **Output 1: "Detected TAPs"** - contains the detected domains and finally assigned TAP family for each gene ID.
-If domains are assigned to a sequence but not all rules are fulfilled, the sequence is assigned to *“0_no_family_found”*.
+If domains are assigned to a sequence but not all rules are fulfilled, the sequence is assigned to “0_no_family_found”.
 - **Output 2: "Family Counts"** - is a summary of the number of members for each TAP family.
-- **Output 3: "Detected TAPs Extra"** - is similar to output 1 but contains additional information about subfamilies.
+- **Output 3: "Detected TAPs Extra"** - is similar to output 1 but contains additional information.

+> <question-title></question-title>
+>
+> 1. How many sequences belong to the “*0_no_family_found*” in Arabidopsis thaliana (ARATH) ?
+> 2. What extra information does Output 3 include compared to Output 1?
+>
+> > <solution-title></solution-title>
+> >
+> > 1.
+675, You can find this number by expanding the Galaxy dataset output 2 for ARATH.
+> > 2.
+Output 3 contains information about subfamilies with an additional column that provides more details beyond what is included in Output 1.
+> >
+> >
+> {: .solution}
+>
+{: .question}

 > <hands-on-title> Filter the TAPScan output Based on the Column  </hands-on-title>
 >
 > 1. {% tool [Filter](Filter1) %} with the following parameters:
 >    - {% icon param-file %} *"Filter"*: `taps_detected` (output of **TAPScan Classify** {% icon tool %})
->    - *"With following condition"*: `c2=='bHLH'`
+>    - *"With following condition"*: `c2=='Aux/IAA'`
 >    - *"Number of header lines to skip"*: `1`
 >
 >    > <comment-title> What's happening in this section? </comment-title>
 >    >
 >    > This step filters the TAPScan results to retain only sequences classified as belonging to the our desired TAP family.
-This allows us to focus on a specific group of TAPs for further analysis.
 >    {: .comment}
 >
 {: .hands_on}